Ravikumar-007/series-app/README.md

-# Web-Series TMDB Ratings based on the Tv id and Series Id
+# Web-Series TMDB Ratings based on the Series Id and Season Id

 # How to Install the app ?